Skip to content

 DevOps automates the deployment of application code.
 DataOps automates the deployment of data transformations, schema changes, pipeline configurations, and quality tests.
 DataOps adds data-specific concerns: lineage tracking, schema evolution, data quality SLOs, and testing frameworks like dbt tests and Great Expectations.

-Core DataOps toolchain: GitHub Actions or GitLab CI for pipeline automation, dbt for SQL transformation versioning and testing, Great Expectations or Soda for data quality contracts, Airflow or Prefect for orchestration, and OpenLineage for data lineage.
+Core toolchain: GitHub Actions or GitLab CI for pipeline automation, dbt for SQL transformation versioning, Great Expectations or Soda for data quality contracts, Airflow or Prefect for orchestration, and OpenLineage for lineage tracking.
 Docker and Terraform handle environment reproducibility.

 A DataOps pipeline is a data transformation workflow managed through version control, with automated tests that run on every commit, a CI/CD system that deploys changes to staging before production, and observability tooling that tracks pipeline health and data quality SLOs in real time.

-Senior engineers implement CI/CD pipelines that work reliably.
-Staff engineers design DataOps platforms that scale across teams — defining branching strategies, test coverage standards, environment promotion gates, data contract enforcement, and SLO frameworks that all pipelines must meet.
+Senior engineers implement CI/CD pipelines that work reliably for one team.
+Staff engineers design DataOps platforms that scale across teams — defining branching strategies, test coverage standards, environment promotion gates, data contract enforcement, and the SLO frameworks every pipeline in the org must meet.

 Press Cmd+K to open